govau/notify-client-java/DOCUMENTATION.md

 #### templateType (optional)

-If omitted all templates are returned.
+If you donot use `templateType`, the client returns all templates.
 Otherwise you can filter by:

 - `email`
 - `sms`